Frostbite22/Frostbite22/README.md

 # Hi there 👋

-I'm Mohamed Fares Landoulsi, a software engineering student at the Higher Institute of Informatics Ariana ( ISI Ariana ) located in Tunisia.
+I'm ***Mohamed Fares Andaloussi***, a software engineering student at the Higher Institute of Informatics Ariana ( ISI Ariana ) located in Tunisia.
 I keen on learning python, and everything related to artificial intelligence, include statistics, engineering, machine learning and maths. check [my linkedin profile](https://www.linkedin.com/in/mohamed-fares-andaloussi) for more details.